Criminal Justice & Corrections Schools in Arizona

 There are 6 colleges in Arizona that offer criminal justice degrees.
 Learn about the most popular 6 below:

-This school boasts a lower than average student loan default rate of 6.20%.
-Of all the teachers who work at the school, 64% are considered full time.
-This public school has an average net price of $14,094.
+Of all the teachers who work at the school, 66% are considered full time.
+This public school has an average net price of $12,915.
+The student to faculty ratio is 22 to 1.Request Information

 Criminal Justice & Corrections Careers in AZ